 There are also companies offering earmuff-style cups to be installed in your helmet.
 These do almost a too good job of reducing noise.
 Proper fit can be an issue, and they block so much of the ambient noise that you may not hear car horns, sirens, trains, etc.

-Earplugs are by far the simplest, most effective, and most flexible of the hearing accessories.
+Earplugs are the most straightforward, effective, and flexible hearing accessories.
 Ranging from pennies per pair to over $40, the cost-effectiveness of earplugs varies widely but can be boiled down to a few basic types.

-On the less expensive end of the scale, foam earplugs do a good job for pennies a pair, but may be uncomfortable for long rides if you have small or sensitive ears.
+On the less expensive end of the scale, foam earplugs do an excellent job for pennies a pair but may be uncomfortable for long rides if you have small or sensitive ears.

-Silicone Earplugs are specially engineered to let some sounds through and keep the damaging ranges out.
-They come in a range of sizes and it’s important to try a few to make sure you get the right fit.
+Silicone Earplugs are engineered to let some sounds through and keep the damaging ranges out.
+They come in a range of sizes, and it’s essential to try a few to make sure you get the right fit.